Solidflamingo/Stock-data-scraper-and-discord-bot/README.md

-# Stock Prediction & Discord Bot
+# Stock scraper discord bot and stock prediction model

 ## General Overview
 Welcome to my project!
 This repository contains three scripts that contain a basic yahoo finance stock scraper, a Discord bot that delivers desired stock prices, and a stock prediction model based on 5 years history of a single stock.